-Staff are responsible for:
+Staff are responsible for;

-- Ensuring that no breaches of information security result from their actions. - Reporting any breach or suspected breach of security without delay. - Ensuring information they have access to remains secure.
-The level of security will depend on the sensitivity of the information and any risks which may arise from its loss. - Ensuring they are aware of and comply with any restrictions specific to their role or service area.
-All staff should be aware of the confidentiality clauses in their contract of employment.
+- ensuring no breaches of information security result from their actions - reporting any breach or suspected breach of security without delay - ensuring information they have access to remains secure.
+The level of security will depend on the sensitivity of the information and any risks which may arise from its loss - ensuring they are aware of and comply with any restrictions specific to their role or service area.
+All staff should be aware of the confidentiality clauses in their contract of employment